habedi/habedi.github.io/_posts/2015-07-04-Nice-Quotes.md

 summary: Some really nice quotes to be shared!
 ---
 <span style="color:black; font-family:Consolas; font-size:1.2em;">
-I've just finished compiling a list of quotes, mostly from ancient Roman philosophers and orators and poets such as Horace and Vergil and Cicero that I want to share with you folks, so without further ado let's have a look at these lovely words: </span>
+I've just finished compiling a list of quotes, mostly from ancient Roman philosophers and orators and poets such as Horace and Vergil and Cicero that I want to share with you folks, so without further ado let's have a look at these lovely gems: </span>

 + 	<span style="color:darkblue; font-family:Arial; font-size:1.2em;">bonus vir semper tiro ~ "a good man is always learning" </span>